fearnworks/GraphCap/doc/index.rst

    :alt: GraphCap Logo
    :width: 60%

 Welcome to the GraphCap project documentation.
-GraphCap is an experimental repository focused on generating graph structures from multimodal data using vision and language models.
-The project comprises a core library, a FastAPI server, and various supporting utilities, all aimed at facilitating image captioning workflows, dataset generation, and open dataset sharing.
+GraphCap is an innovative platform that leverages advanced vision and language models to generate graph structures from multimodal data.
+The project comprises a robust core library, a scalable FastAPI server, and various utilities designed to streamline image captioning workflows, dataset generation, and open dataset sharing.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   getting_started/
-   concepts/
-   development/
-   providers/
+   getting_started/index
+   concepts/index
+   development/index
+   providers/index

 Indices and tables
 ==================